-Some computer screens and smartphones have an oleophobic, (oil resistant), protective coating on them and the vinegar can destroy this very quickly
+Some computer screens and smartphones have an oleophobic (oil resistant) protective coating on them.
+Vinegar will react with and destroy this coating very quickly.

-This coating is there to prevent oily fingerprint marks and other such stains, so removing it will cause further problems.
+This coating is there to prevent oily fingerprint marks and other such stains.

 10. Don’t use vinegar on heavily greasy surfaces

-There is a reason why soap is the king of the kitchen and it’s used heavily whilst vinegar is not.
+That is why soap is the king of the kitchen, and it is used heavily in commercial areas, whereas vinegar is not.

-Use castile soap instead and save yourself the sore arms through hard scrubbing or mopping.
+Use castile soap instead of vinegar and save yourself the arm pain received through hard scrubbing or mopping.

 11. never use vinegar on carbon steel knives

-Vinegar can cause carbon steel to darken and become blotchy which is most likely not the look you might be going for.
+Vinegar can cause carbon steel to darken and become blotchy, most likely not the look you are going for.

 13. never use vinegar to shine your houseplant leaves

-While vinegar can be useful as a cleaner, disinfectant or even as an insecticide, you shouldn’t spray it directly on plants as it can damage them.
+While vinegar can be useful as a cleaner, disinfectant, or even insecticide, you shouldn’t spray it directly on plants as it can damage them.

-However, you can use the power of vinegar as a plant killer to your advantage by using it as a weed killer.
-(Sorry snails).
+However, you can use the power of vinegar as a plant killer to your advantage by using it as a very effective weed killer.
+(Sorry, snails).

 14. Don’t use vinegar on unsealed or damaged grout

-In this instance, the vinegar will penetrate into the spaces of air and grime in the grout.
-It will then begin to disintegrate the cement in the grout.
-If, however, you have sealed your grout and it is kept in good condition, the vinegar won’t be an issue to you, (even on coloured grout).
+If, however, you have sealed your grout and it is kept in good condition, the vinegar won’t be an issue to you (even on colored grout).

 15. Don’t use vinegar to eliminate pet stains on your carpet

-Vinegar is a great disinfectant and will clear some stains in your rug or carpet very effectively and deodorize the smell.
+Vinegar is a great disinfectant and will clear some stains on your rug or carpet very effectively and deodorize the smell.

-That being said, the pet stains may disappear from your sight, however to your pet the underlying odour will remain.
-As cats and dogs like to revisit, or mark their territory in specific places, you may well find yourself with another stain and another bottle of vinegar.
+So, as cats and dogs like to revisit or re-mark their territory in specific places, you may well find yourself with another stain and another bottle of vinegar.

-If you wish to mask the odours using essential oils please read my post on; Essential oils and the danger to cats, dogs and birds.
+If you wish to mask the odors using essential oils, please read my post on; Essential oils and the danger to cats, dogs, and birds.

 A combination of vinegar and hydrogen peroxide will produce peracetic acid.